timothy-taylor/bvwtgt-v3-client-astro/src/components/about.md

-I'm a software developer using modern web technologies (with experience with Ruby and Rails while enjoying Lua and Rust).
-I care about accessibility, good UX, and responsive designs -- just generally humane technology.
+I'm a software developer using modern web technologies (while enjoying and exploring Lua and Rust).
+I care about accessibility, good UX, and responsive designs -- just generally working on humane technology.
+I'm currently working as a frontend developer for Seattle Kraken Hockey Operations.

 I'm a generalist, musician, and a team player who enjoys improvisation, learning, and uncovering hidden assumptions and